kjn7/go_tools/README.md

-# go_tools
-Misc tools written in GO
+Some tools written with the help of "Black Hat Go: Go Programming For Hackers and Pentesters"